liamortiz/dst-quicklookup/README.md

 ## Don't Starve Recipe Look Up
 <p>
   This is meant to be a Don't Starve and Don't Starve Together quick lookup tool.
-Is a work in progress, the goal is to make looking up craft recipes quick and easy and to show game update history.
+Is a <b>work in progress</b>, the goal is to make looking up craft recipes quick and easy and to show game update history.
 <p>

 <h3>Tools</h3>